-The lower eyelid is the most sensitive area of the face to be operated.
-The tearing mechanism is altered for a while due to swelling, and this takes time to adjust back to normal.
+The lower eyelid is the most sensitive area of the face to be operated on.
+The tearing mechanism is altered due to swelling, and this takes time to adjust back to normal.

-Lower eyelid surgery is performed either through an incision inside the eyelid (transconjunctival blepharoplasty) or on the outside of the eyelid underneath the eyelash line.
+Lower eyelid surgery is performed through an incision inside the eyelid (transconjunctival blepharoplasty) or through the skin underneath the eyelash line.
 The transconjunctival approach is especially ideal for younger patients when there is no skin or muscle laxity.
 Some people have puffy lower eyelids either prematurely in life or genetically, and this approach serves their purpose well.
-The procedure involves retracting the lower eyelid and making a very small incision in the inner eyelid.
+The procedure involves retracting the lower eyelid and making a minimal incision in the inner eyelid.
 The fat is dissected free and partially excised, and only the appropriate amount of fat is removed.
 The incision is closed, and it heals internally.

 Many individuals require an external approach to lower eyelid surgery.
 This patient is usually older and displays loose skin, muscle laxity, and fat prominence.
-This procedure tightens the skin and muscle, as well as removes or repositions the fat pads.
-Once the incision is made, the dissection is carried down to the fat pockets which are trimmed or, in some cases, repositioned.
-The muscle that attaches to the overlying skin is tightened and anchored to the outer corner of the eyelid.
+This procedure tightens the skin and muscle, as well as removes or re-positions the fat pads.
+After the incision, the fat pockets are trimmed or, in some cases, re-positioned.
+The muscle that attaches to the overlying skin is tightened and anchored to the eyelid’s outer corner.
 The skin may be treated with a chemical peel or laser resurfacing to reduce crepiness.

 Cosmetic eyelid surgery can be done with local anesthesia or IV sedation.
 It may be performed in conjunction with other procedures, and if this is the case, general anesthesia is usually recommended.
 At Marin Cosmetic Surgery Center, only a physician who is board-certified in anesthesia administers anesthesia.
-Dr. Delgado and the anesthesiologist assist the patient in determining the best choice of anesthesia for his or her procedure.
-Additionally, the anesthesiologist calls the patient the night before surgery to review his or her medical history, confirm last minute instructions, and answer any questions related to the anesthesia.
+Dr. Delgado and the anesthesiologist assist the patient in determining the best choice of anesthesia for their procedure.
+Additionally, the anesthesiologist calls the patient the night before surgery to review their medical history, confirm last-minute instructions, and answer any questions related to the anesthesia.

 What Is Recovery from Eyelid Surgery Like?

 The first few hours after surgery are spent in the recovery room, and cold compresses are placed over the eyes.
 The head and back are elevated above the heart to reduce swelling.
 When full alertness has returned, you may be discharged to your home.
-It is necessary to have a responsible adult to provide assistance for the first 24 hours.
+It is necessary to have a responsible adult to assist in the first 24 hours.
 The surgery is not painful, but a sensation of tightness from the swelling can be uncomfortable.
-During the first 48 hours, ice compresses to the eyelids will help significantly with reduction of this swelling.
+During the early 48 hours, ice compresses to the eyelids will significantly reduce this swelling.
 Some patients experience irritation and dryness after surgery, and in this case, an ointment or eye drops will be prescribed until the symptoms resolve.

-For both upper and lower eyelid surgery, it is recommended to take five to seven days off work.
+It is recommended for both upper and lower eyelid surgery to take five to seven days off work.
 If only the upper lids are done, you can likely return to work after three to four days.
 The sutures are removed five days after surgery.
 The bruising resolves in seven to ten days, and at this point, the use of eye makeup and contact lenses may be resumed.
-The incisions remain pink for approximately four to six weeks, gradually fading to inconspicuous lines in approximately eight to twelve weeks.
-Strenuous exercise should be avoided for the first four to six weeks following surgery as excessive exercise can cause unwelcome and persistent swelling.
+The incisions remain pink for approximately four to six weeks, gradually fading to inconspicuous lines in about eight to twelve weeks.
+Strenuous exercise should be avoided for the first four to six weeks following surgery, as excessive exercise can cause unwelcome and persistent swelling.

 What Results Can Be Expected from Eyelid Surgery?

-Eyelid surgery gives a person a more youthful and rested appearance without changing the shape or expression of the eyes.
+Eyelid surgery gives a person a more youthful and rested appearance without changing the eyes’ shape or expression.
 In some cases, peripheral vision will be restored to levels not enjoyed for many years.
 The results will look natural and balanced without any surgical look.
-Although the results can be expected to last for many years, the aging process will continue.
-At some point in the future, a small amount of excess skin or fat could be removed to extend the effectiveness of the original procedure.
+Although the results will last for many years, the aging process will continue.
+A small amount of excess skin or fat could be removed to extend the original procedure’s effectiveness in the future.

 Will I Have Visible Eyelid Surgery Scars?

 The upper eyelid incision is concealed within the natural crease fold and truly fades to the point of disappearing.
-The only way to see the incision is when the eyes are closed.
-This results in an excellent scar.
-For a lower lid blepharoplasty, potential postoperative scarring depends on the technique.
-If a patient has fat fullness, but the skin and muscles tone is tight, then there is no incision on the outside of the eyelid.
-This transconjunctival incision is on the undersurface of the eyelid—thus no external incision or scar.
+The only way to see the incision is when the eyes are closed—this natural fold results in an excellent scar.
+For a lower lid blepharoplasty, potential post-operative scarring depends on the technique.
+If a patient has fat fullness, but the skin and muscle tone is tight, there is no incision outside the eyelid.
+This transconjunctival incision is on the undersurface of the eyelid—thus, no external incision or scar.
 The other lower eyelid technique is performed when the eyelid skin is loose or saggy, and there is muscle laxity and lid laxity.
 This requires an external incision below the eyelashes and usually extends out to the crow’s feet area.
-The incision below the eyelashes is an excellent scar, and while the one that extends to the crow’s feet area takes more time to mature, it also typically results in a good-quality, inconspicuous scar.
+The incision below the eyelashes is an excellent scar.
+While the one that extends to the crow’s feet area takes more time to mature, it also typically results in a good-quality, inconspicuous scar.

 Are There Potential Eyelid Surgery Risks or Complications?

-As with any surgery, there are risks and complications with eyelid surgery—but in the hands of an experienced board-certified plastic surgeon, the procedure can be performed with great safety.
+As with any surgery, there are risks and complications with eyelid surgery—but in the hands of an experienced board-certified plastic surgeon, the procedure can be performed with excellent safety.

-With eyelid surgery, there are risks of infection, bleeding, scarring, prolonged swelling, and on rare occasions, even blindness.
+There are risks of infection, bleeding, scarring, prolonged swelling, and on rare occasions, even blindness with eyelid surgery.
 The most common side effect experienced is the eye irritation of healing with the tearing mechanism being interrupted—possibly causing dry or irritated eyes.
 This usually resolves as the swelling is reduced.

 What Is the Cost of Eyelid Surgery?